MatusOllah/gophengine/README.md

 **GophEngine** is a Go implementation of **Friday Night Funkin'** with improvments.

+> [!NOTE]
-**NOTE**: This is a mod.
+> This is a mod.
 This is not the vanilla game and should be treated as a modification.

 ## Why?